EXPERTISE

 Alzheimer's Disease

-IU School of Medicine is committed to finding a cure for Alzheimer's disease and related dementias.
+The IU School of Medicine is committed to finding a cure for Alzheimer's disease and related dementias.

 experts in Alzheimer's research

-A national resource for Alzheimer's disease research
+A global resource for Alzheimer's disease and related dementias research

 Basic and Preclinical Science